Skip to main content

 Here is a sequence of events once you’ve identified an innovation for protection:

-1. initial disclosure meeting with inventor and patent attorney;
+1. Initial disclosure meeting with inventor and patent attorney.

-2. patent attorney prepares a draft patent application for review by inventor;
+2. Patent attorney prepares a draft patent application for review by inventor.

-3. iterations on draft patent application; and
+3. Iterations on draft patent application.

-4. file patent application.
+4. File patent application.

 This process usually takes about a month.
 Afterwards, the patent application will be pending for several years prior to substantive review by the patent office, although there are various mechanisms to accelerate this process.